guenchi/loko/Documentation/interrupts.md

 the interrupt controller.
 An ISR is a special piece of code that must be prepared to run at potentially any time (except when interrupts are disabled).
 Usually there is a priority order on IRQs so that they can in turn be interrupted by higher-priority IRQs.
-Either way, when the IRQ arrives the driver quickly services the hardware.
-In the UART example it would read the byte from the UART and place it in a software controlled buffer.
+Either way, when an IRQ arrives the driver quickly services the hardware.
+In the UART example it would read a byte from the UART and place it in a software controlled buffer.

 In this way of doing things, there are unfortunately severe restrictions on what can be done in an ISR.
 An ISR runs in "interrupt